bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 2.0.8

+* Fixed issue with inline directions where "null" was prepended to the destination address.
+* Updated processForm method to accept max distance query string parameter.
+* Updated processForm method to use existing origin data if it's presenta and matches to avoid unecessary geocode requests.

 ### Version 2.0.7

 * Fixed bug where reverse geocoding wasn't passing the origin to the templates (autogeocode and default location),